 Services for International Students and Third Culture Students

-Students desiring a Certificate of Eligibility for Non-Immigrant (F-1) Student Status for American and Language Students (Form I-20) should contact the Coordinator of Student Services in the College of Adult and Graduate Studies for information.
+Contact the Coordinator of Student Services in the College of Adult and Graduate Studies for assistance.

 Services for Students with Disabilities

 It is the policy of CCU to comply with the Americans with Disabilities Acts (ADA), Section 504 of the Rehabilitation Act, and state and local regulations regarding students and applicants with disabilities.
 Pursuant to these laws, no qualified individual with a disability shall unlawfully be denied access to or participation in services, programs or activities at the University.
 Students with a grievance should consult the College of Adult and Graduate Studies for instructions regarding how to file a complaint.

 In carrying out this policy, CCU recognizes that disabilities include mobility, sensory, health, psychological, and learning disabilities, and will attempt to provide reasonable accommodations to qualified individuals, to the extent that it is readily achievable to do so.
 CCU is unable, however, to make accommodations that are unduly burdensome or that fundamentally alter the nature of the program, service or activity.